Frequently Asked Questions

 Can I bring my dog?

-Yes, provided it's kept on a lead at all times outside the enclosed free-run ‘Dog Park' and any droppings are cleaned up.
+Yes, provided it is kept on a lead and under control at all times (outside the ‘Dog Park') and any droppings are cleaned up.
 'Pooch Pouches' are available free of charge at the Visitor Information Centre in the Village, Dog Park and Lord Street entrance.

 Are there plenty of barbeques?